Azores itinerary: 3 beautiful islands in 10 days

 To get from one island to another, you can either fly or take a ferry, depending on the islands in question and the distance between them.
 The local airline for the inter-island flights is SATA Airlines and the ferry company is Atlântico Line.

 This Azores itinerary assumes that you’ll start your trip on Sao Miguel, the largest island of the Azores and where most of the international flights arrive.
 After exploring Sao Miguel, you’ll take a 1.5-hour flight to Flores Island.
-From there, you’ll do a day trip to Corvo Island by boat.
+After spending a few days on Flores, you’ll do a day trip to Corvo Island by boat.
 At the end of your trip, you’ll fly from Flores back to Sao Miguel to catch your flight home.

-A view of the south coast of Sao Miguel from the window of an airplane
+An aerial view of the south coast and the green interior of Sao Miguel Island viewed from the window of an airplane.

 The best way to get around on the individual islands is to rent a car.
 This way, you’ll have the freedom to visit more places and travel on your own schedule.
 An exception here is Corvo Island which is so small that you won’t need a car.
 Driving in the Azores is safe and easy and the roads are in good condition, although some streets are very narrow.

-We used DiscoverCars to book our car on Sao Miguel and Flores.
+We used DiscoverCars to book our car on Sao Miguel and Flores and had a really good experience with them.
 They also include the local Azorean car agencies in their results, not just the international ones, so you’ll have more options and the prices are sometimes better.

 If you don’t want to drive, you can still visit many of the attractions in this Azores Islands itinerary by joining tours or hiring a driver.
 This 2-day guided tour takes you to the most famous sights on Sao Miguel and this 1-day tour covers the highlights of Flores Island.